UK-Digital-Heart-Project/4Dsurvival/README.md

 Dockerfile for build the GPU image is described in `docker/gpu/Dockerfile`.

 #### Train deep learning network
+In the docker image, `survival4D` has already installed, so that you can run the following python command anywhere.
+If you are running outside of docker, and want to install the package, from the 4Dsurvival directory, do:

+    python setup.py develop

+`develop` command allows you to makes changes to the code and do not need to reinstall for the changes to be applied.

-From the 4dSurv directory, navigate to the `demo` directory by typing:
+From the 4Dsurvival directory, navigate to the `demo` directory by typing:
 ```
 cd demo
 ls -l